polodev/laravel-video-player/readme.md

 ~~~bash
 php artisan serve
 ~~~

-P
-Once you serving, step will be followed for a series
+# Once you serving, step will be followed for a series

 * create a topic
 * create a series add attached to topic